The Plitron Process

 Orders are entered and scheduled with the assistance of a full MRP II system, under the control of Customer Service.
 All materials requirements, capacity loading, planning and invoicing are done with this system.
 And because Customer Service controls scheduling, customer changes and expedites are handled in the quickest manner possible.

-PLITRON is a certified manufacturer of recognized transformers both by UL and CSA.
+PLITRON is a certified manufacturer of recognized transformers by UL.
 Our familiarity with safety agency procedures and their personnel allows us to speed new designs through testing and approval.
-In most cases a new product is covered by our “Family Approval”, and prototypes can be sent with full UL and CSA recognition and listings.
+In most cases a new product is covered by our “Family Approval”, and prototypes can be sent with full UL, recognition and listings.
 50Hz transformers are labeled with the CE mark.
 In cases where a new design is not covered, or a special standard is required, we can work directly with the agency to expedite the approval.
 PLITRON also routinely designs products for international safety agency approvals such as VDE, IEC, SEMCO, DEMCO, and others where required.

 Our Production facilities uses the most up-to-date winding equipment available.